thedanielmark/thedanielmark/README.md

 ## Hi there! 👋

 I&apos;m a software engineer with over 4 years of professional experience plus another 5 years of tinkering with code and trying to build something cool (ergo projects that I hope no one will ever see again xD).
 I focus on Enterprise Systems, Cloud Computing and Highly Scalable Web Applications.
 Some of my previous stints include [MixSpace Cloud](https://mixspace.xyz), [Pattarai](https://pattarai.in) and [Stratforge](https://stratforge.com).
-I currently run Dali - a deep-tech data analytics start-up based out of Chennai, India.
+I currently run NFTconomy - a deep-tech data analytics start-up based out of Chennai, India.

 <!-- Oh and I also own an internet company called [MixSpace Internet Services](https://mixspace.io) which I founded back in December 2019 and help run a technical club named [Pattarai](http://pattarai.in "www.pattarai.in") in college. -->